WASdev/ci.docker/README.md

 ## Container images

-* Our recommended set uses Red Hat's Universal Base Image (UBI) as the Operating System and are re-built daily.
-They are available from [IBM Container Registry (ICR)](docs/icr-images.md) and [Docker Hub](https://hub.docker.com/r/ibmcom/websphere-liberty).
-We strongly recommend using the images in ICR.
-Unlike Docker Hub, pulls from ICR are not rate limited.
+* Our recommended set uses Red Hat's Universal Base Image (UBI) as the Operating System and are rebuilt periodically.
+They are available from IBM Container Registry (icr.io) and are listed [here](docs/icr-images.md).
 * Another set, using Ubuntu as the Operating System can be found on [Docker Hub](https://hub.docker.com/_/websphere-liberty).
-These are re-built automatically anytime something changes in the layers below.

 ## Building an application image